 The goal is not to use the final round to make apologies.
 Instead, think about instances where your previous interviews with the company could have been stronger.
 Then, reposition those weaknesses if and when they come up.

-Did you forgot to mention a relevant experience (and decided to let it go)?
+Did you forget to mention a relevant experience (and decided to let it go)?
 If so, this round is your opportunity to incorporate it.

 If you stumbled over a question in a past interview, remember what it was and why you struggled with it.
 Practice it relentlessly before going in again.
 In many cases, companies use the final round, partly to poke at your weak points, so covering those bases is an important part of your preparation.